New ideas in low-energy tests of fundamental physics

 I will discuss present limits on the variation of the fine structure constant and the electron to proton mass ratio from the astrophysical data on the spectra from the interstellar gas medium.
 The emphasis will be made on the infrared and microwave spectra.
 Such spectra may be 2 - 3 orders of magnitude more sensitive to the variation of constants than optical spectra.

 Official U.S. time is currently realized by an ensemble of commercial cesium-beam atomic clocks and hydrogen masers.
 Cesium-fountain devices presently serve as ultimate frequency references and help to define the SI second.
 The present quandary is: these microwave-based standards are rapidly becoming outmatched by new optical atomic frequency references---by a factor of 1,000 in stability, and perhaps a factor of 100 in accuracy.
-I will survey the ongoing optical atomic clock projects at NIST and highlight related work in optical time and frequency measurement and transfer.

 We report frequency comparison of two Sr optical lattice clocks operated at cryogenic temperature to dramatically reduce blackbody radiation shift.
 After 11 measurements performed over a month, the two cryo-clocks agree to within (-1.1±1.6)×〖10〗^(-18).